johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 > After this tumble we join Noah, Adam and Eve, Atlantis, Mu, and Olympus - and Jesus joins Osiris, Ta’aroa, Zeus, and Vishnu.
 >
 >
 > Noah?
 Adam and Eve?
 Vishnu?
 Osiris?
 What do they have in common?
-They represent eras ages apart and yet, somehow, they all join hands in the next cata-clysm, and walk with us.
+They represent erass apart and yet, somehow, they all join hands in the next cata-clysm, and walk with us.
 >
 >
 > Yes, Noah, Adam and Eve, Osiris, Ta’aroa, Zeus, and Vishnu have much deeper meanings now; and, as they join hands and walk with us, we hear Adam and Eve saying: "Listen - for now we can truly share our story with, you."